Relative VGIT and an application to degenerations of Hilbert schemes: Relative VGIT

 \begin{proof}[Proof of Proposition \ref{prop:fin-ss2}] By Lemma \ref{lem:mu-value}, we see that for any $G$-linearized line bundle $L$ on $X$, the function on the lattice of $1$-PS's

 is the same function for all points $x \in X_I^J$.

 Assume $L$ is an ample line bundle.
-By the relative Hilbert-Mumford criterion \cite[Corollary 1.1]{GHH-2015}, the stability of points in $X_I^J$ are all the same, hence $X^{ss}(L)$ must be a union of a subset of strata in \eqref{eqn:new-stratification}, as desired. \end{proof}
+By Theorem \ref{thm:relativeHilbMum}, (semi)stability of points in $X_I^J$ are all the same, hence $X^{ss}(L)$ must be a union of a subset of strata in \eqref{eqn:new-stratification}, as desired. \end{proof}

+Finiteness moreover holds also for the stable and unstable loci, we leave the easy verification of this fact to the reader.

 \begin{corollary} The finiteness statement in Proposition \ref{prop:fin-ss2} also holds for stable loci and unstable loci with respect to $G$-linearized ample line bundles. \end{corollary}